theyosh/DreamboxReStream/README.md

 ```

 # Setup
 When the installation is finished, go with a browser to your configured domain.
-This will load a setup screen when you can enter the needed information to connect to your TV encoder.
+This will load a setup screen where you can enter the needed information to connect to your TV encoder.
+It is pretty straight forward.

 The amount of 'Streaming profiles' thant can be used is depending on the CPU power.
 So start with 1 or 2 profiles, and when that works well, you can later add more profiles until your CPU gets loaded to much.